 What Side Sleepers Should Look For In A Mattress + 6 Top Picks

-The position you sleep in will affect the mattress that's best for you.
-Side sleeper?
-You'll likely want a mattress that is soft enough to be comfortable (particularly on your hips and shoulders), but firm enough to give your body the support it needs to sleep soundly.
+The position you sleep in will affect the type of mattress that's best for you.
+If you're a side sleeper, you'll want something soft enough to be comfortable (particularly on your hips and shoulders), but with enough firmness to give your body the support it needs.

+Not sure where to begin?
 We spoke with licensed chiropractors and physical therapists to learn why this middle ground is so important and how to find it.
-Led by their guidance, we sifted through the many, many mattresses on the market to find the ones that will be best for side sleepers looking to rest easy and wake up without pain.
+Led by their guidance, we sifted through the many, many mattresses on the market to determine the best mattresses for side sleepers—so you can sleep through the night and wake up pain-free.

 How side sleeping affects your body.

-Side sleeping is the most common sleep position, and experts agree that it's typically also the healthiest.
-Lees explains that sleeping on one's side provides relief from back pain and may reduce one's risk of breathing problems like sleep apnea, while Park notes that it tends to promote good circulation.
+Side sleeping is the most common sleep position, and experts agree that it's typically also the healthiest. chiropractor Kevin Lees, D.C., of The Joint Corp, explains that sleeping on one's side provides relief from back pain and may reduce one's risk of breathing problems like sleep apnea, while Park notes that it tends to promote good circulation.
 However, the sleeping position also comes with some potential downsides.

 The key to restful, restorative sleep is to keep your spine, neck, and shoulders all in good alignment.
 But picture the shape of someone sleeping on their side: The widest parts of their body, their shoulders and hips, will naturally want to sink deeper into a mattress.